 Cancelled gigs and plans, closed clubs and country borders.
 Thousands of DJs and producers have lost their jobs.
 Of course, the coronavirus pandemic has affected all areas of our lives, but I would like to talk specifically about the music industry and the income of artists in particular.

-It seems that the main lesson for artists should be the saying “don’t put all eggs in one basket” and striving for a distributed income structure.
-Ideally, there should be three or five sources of income that generate roughly equal shares.
+The main lesson for artists should be the saying “don’t put all eggs in one basket” and striving for a distributed income structure.
+Ideally, three or five sources of income should generate roughly equal shares.

-The structure in the right column is not ideal either and here just for the illustration, but the main thing it provides is an active reserve and the ability to pay the bills, even when the main source of income is lacking, like many artists all over the world sadly experiencing now.
-For example, months with no gigs (which by the way can happen even without any coronaviruses) is no big deal if other sources of income can generate 70% of your regular income), so you can pay the bills and use this time to focus on other projects.
+The structure in the right column is not ideal either and here just for the illustration.
+Still, the main thing it provides is an active reserve and the ability to pay the bills, even when the primary source of income is lacking, like many artists all over the world are sadly experiencing now.
+For example, months with no gigs (which can happen even without coronaviruses) is no big deal if other sources of income can generate 70% of your regular income, so you can pay the bills and use this time to focus on other projects.

 In my educational talk back in 2017, I advised aspiring producers to have a financial backup and not be in a hurry to quit their day job.
 The combination of regular work and music is an example of a distributed income structure.

-I don’t have a recipe or advice on how to come to a distributed income, but it seems like a good idea to start by understanding the importance of the concept itself.
+I don’t have a recipe or advice on making a distributed income, but it seems like a good idea to start by understanding the importance of the concept itself.
 And, of course, this does not apply only to the music industry.